Yankees star Judge hits 62nd homer to break Maris' AL record - WHIZ News

 The doubleheader nightcap in Texas was his 55th game in row Judge had played since Aug.
 5.

-Judge has a chance to become the first AL Triple Crown winner since Detroit’s Miguel Cabrera in 2012.
-He leads the AL with 131 RBIs and began the day trailing Minnesota’s Luis Arraez, who was hitting .315.
+Judge likely will come up short of becoming the first AL Triple Crown winner since Detroit’s Miguel Cabrera in 2012.
+He leads the AL with 131 RBIs and goes into the final day of the regular season trailing Minnesota’s Luis Arraez, who was hitting .315.
+Judge was at .311, right where he had started the day.

-With the home run and the strikeout in Game 2, he was hitting .311, right where he had started the day before dropping a point in the opener.

 Judge’s accomplishment will cause endless debate.